 Director KMFRI Prof. James Njiru (right) with Deputy Director Freshwater System, Dr. Christopher Aura (centre) and Ag.
 ADF, Kenya Fisheries Services, Mr. Simon Munguti (left) during the Launch of Electronic Catch Assessment Survey (e-CAS) system and Stake Holder’s Engagement and dissemination Workshop on Environmental Clean-up and Mentorship Framework at Sosa Cottages in Vihiga County on 4 - 5th Jan, 2021

-Dr Obiero is the Board Chair of the African Center for Aquatic Research and Education (ACARE - https://www.agl-acare.org/), a highly collaborative organization whose goals are to positively affect policy and management on Africa's Great Lakes by executing a long-term network of freshwater experts to strengthen science in Africa.
-He is also a Board Member of IISD Experimental Lakes Area (IISD-ELA - https://www.iisd.org/ela/), the world's freshwater laboratory comprised of 58 small lakes and their watersheds set aside for scientific research in Manitoba, Canada.
+Internationally, his leadership qualities and broad experience have been recognized by top research organizations.
+For instance, is the current Board Chair of the African Center for Aquatic Research and Education (https://www.agl-acare.org/), a highly collaborative organization whose goal is to positively influence policy and management on Africa's Great Lakes by executing a long-term network of freshwater experts to strengthen science in Africa.
+He is a board member of IISD Experimental Lakes Area (https://www.iisd.org/ela/), the world's freshwater laboratory comprised of 58 small lakes and their watersheds set aside for scientific research in Canada.

 Research Network: Research Gate

 Online Publication Profile:

 • Academia.edu: https://boku.academia.edu/KevinObiero

 • LinkedIn: https://www.linkedin.com/in/kevin-obiero-63ab0421/

 1.Ph.D. in Natural Resources and Life Sciences (Dr.nat.techn.)

 University of Natural Resources and Applied Life Sciences, Vienna, Austria